 The Here Ones, an update to the Here Active Listening hearable we reviewed last year, are a pair of noise-cancelling smart earphones that manipulate and augment the way you hear the world.
-While we were impressed by Doppler's Here Active Listening, there was a big limitation: they didn't play music.
+While we were impressed by Doppler's Here Active Listening, their big limitation was that they didn't play music - a real dealbreaker for many.
 The Here Ones change that with support for audio over Bluetooth, along with more useful ways to filter noise and the ability to let you interact with Siri and Google Now voice assistants.

-I've now spent over a week with the Here Ones plugged into my lugholes.
+I've spent some time with the Here Ones plugged into my lugholes (and updated this review to reflect some recent updates).
 I've worn them in bustling streets, busy coffee shops and even on a plane.
 Doppler has found ways to make the Here Ones useful in a wide range of real-world scenarios, and my experience across many of them has left me duly impressed.

 There may still be some way to go, and the Here Ones aren't perfect, but I've never been more excited about where hearables are headed.
 Here's my review of Doppler's new buds.

 I'm walking down the road listening to music.
 I turn onto a particularly loud and busy street, so I whip out my phone and roll the Here Ones down to -22dB (the lowest you can go) which instantly suffocates the sound of traffic.
 I then enter a coffee shop and tap one of the earbuds to activate the bypass so I can hear the person serving me.
 I make my order, collect my coffee, then tap again to pick up the music where it was paused - all without removing the earbuds or drawing too many perplexed looks.